This easy marbled pound cake is moist, fluffy, and delicious. This coffee cake is great as a snack with a cup of coffee or milk.

 - Incorporate vanilla and lemon zest into the mixture.
 Set aside.

 - Separately, beat the egg whites with sugar until stiff.

 - Fold the egg whites slowly into the flour mixture.
 Fold only until you see that the flour was incorporated.
 It is OK to see some egg whites in the mixture still.

 - Use one part to mix it with the cocoa powder.
 Set aside.

-- Pour the other half of the batter into the two loaf pans making sure there is equal amount of batter in each of the pans.
+- Pour the other half of the batter into the two loaf pans, making sure there is an equal amount of batter in each pan.

 - Add the cocoa batter to each pan.